 The history of South Africa can be traced back more than 100,000 years from archaeological records, however the first known group of people to inhabit the area were the Khoikhoi, comprising the San hunter-gatherers and the Khoekhoe who populated the southern and western coastal strips of South Africa for grazing.
 Around 500 BCE, Bantu speaking people started migrating south into northern South Africa settling into villages, introducing new crops and methods of farming.
 By the 12th century there can be found evidence of trading around South Africa with Chinese artefacts identified at the ruins of Mapungubwe.
 The history of South Africa becomes more detailed from the 1480s when Bartholomeu Dias, a Portuguese explorer, sailed around the Cape of South Africa, and even more so from 1497 when Vasco da Gama landed on the Natal Coast to the east of South Africa.
 The area proved to be of little interest to the Portuguese with ships floundering on the rocky coastline and attempts at trade with the Khoikhoi proving hostile.

 Nevertheless the Dutch and English started making forays into the area finding it a useful stopping off point and in 1647 a group of Dutch sailors lived in South Africa for a year after their ship was destroyed.
-This experience led the Dutch to consider building a permanent base at the Cape of Good Hope (above) under the auspices of the Dutch East India Company led by Jan van Riebeeck, not in any way to attempt to colonise the area, but simply to provide a manned shelter for their trading ships as they journeyed to and from the east as well as a source of fresh food, particularly vegetables, that were available from the fort.
+This experience led the Dutch to consider building a permanent base at the Cape of Good Hope (below) under the auspices of the Dutch East India Company led by Jan van Riebeeck, not in any way to attempt to colonise the area, but simply to provide a manned shelter for their trading ships as they journeyed to and from the east as well as a source of fresh food, particularly vegetables, that were available from the fort.
 Although this fort was not intended to be a colony, within ten years, 250 white settlers lived there and they had started to encroach on lands previously held by the Khoikhoi, leading to friction.
 These settlers were mainly Dutch employees of the Dutch East India Company but also included Germans, Britains and Flemist Calvinists.
 Within fifty years, white farmers known as trekboers were exploring further afield pushing the Khoikhoi from the land with many turning to servitude to the 'colonists' to support themselves.
 Many of these Dutch, German and French Huguenot settlers began to lose their sense of European identity thinking of themselves as Afrikaner and intermarrying with the Khikhoi.

-Following the emancipation of slaves in 1834 and the British declaration that all races were to be seen as equal, together with the required payment of compensation to former slave owners, the Boers as they were by then known, set off on what was termed the 'Great Trek' a breakaway from British colonial rule in favour of finding land that could be used to establish an independent state; a state where blacks would not be seen as equals.
+Following the emancipation of slaves in 1834 and the British declaration that all races were to be seen as equal, together with the required payment of compensation to former slave owners the Boers, as they were by then known, set off on what was termed the 'Great Trek' a breakaway from British colonial rule in favour of finding land that could be used to establish an independent state; a state where blacks would not be seen as equals.
 What they hadn't realised was that the lands found had been temporarily vacated by the Zulu.
 The ensuing wars ended with the defeat of the Zulus at the Battle of Blood River and the Boers began to settle in Natal declaring it the Boer Republic, however the British, concerned that the feuding could spill over into Cape Province, annexed Natal in 1843 bringing it under direct British rule as a crown colony.
-Squeezed by the British and native south Africans the Boers moved further north (below) leading to the founding of the Orange Free State and the Transvaal, which was later to become the South African Republic.
+Squeezed by the British and native south Africans the Boers moved further north (above) leading to the founding of the Orange Free State and the Transvaal, which was later to become the South African Republic.